DCFUKSURMOM/redstar666-link/README.md

 Download here: http://dcfuksurmom.duckdns.org/funstuff/linux/redstar666/

 This is a hard drive image, it needs to be flashed to a hard drive or flash drive.
 THIS IS NOT AN INSTALLER, it is a preinstalled system.

+A Red Star Discord server I am in (not mine but its pretty cool): http://discord.gg/MY68R2Quq5